 The CD4+ lymphocyte counts and prior ZDV use patterns of the women enrolled in the study will be evaluated as part of each of the scheduled interim monitoring analyses provided to the DSMB.
-When the proporation of women with pre-entry CD4+ count > 200/mm AND less than six months ZDV use reaches 50 percent of the total study population, enrollment into this group will be terminated.
-No such enrollment restriction will be applied to women with pre-entry CD4+ counts < 200/mm or women with greater than six months of prior ZDV use.
+When the proporation of women with pre-entry CD4+ count > 200/mm3 AND less than six months ZDV use reaches 50 percent of the total study population, enrollment into this group will be terminated.
+No such enrollment restriction will be applied to women with pre-entry CD4+ counts < 200/mm3 or women with greater than six months of prior ZDV use.

-The CD4+ lymphocyte counts and prior ZDV use patterns of the women enrolled in the study will be evaluated as part of each of the scheduled interim monitoring analyses provided to the DSMB.
-When the proportion of women with pre-entry CD4+ count $\geq$ 200/mm AND less than six months ZDV use reaches 50 percent of the total study population, enrollment into this group may be restricted.
-No such enrollment restriction will be applied to women with pre-entry CD4+ counts <200/mm or women with six months or more of prior ZDV use.
+■ The CD4+ lymphocyte counts and prior ZDV use patterns of the women enrolled in the study will be evaluated as part of each of the scheduled interim monitoring analyses provided to the DSMB.
+When the proportion of women with pre-entry CD4+ count ≥200/mm3 AND less than six months ZDV use reaches 50 percent of the total study population, enrollment into this group may be restricted.
+No such enrollment restriction will be applied to women with pre-entry CD4+ counts <200/mm3 or women with six months or more of prior ZDV use.

-To ensure enrollment of women at highest risk of HIV transmission despite ZDV therapy and with a baseline control group transmission rate of at least 15 percent, at least 50 percent of women enrolling in ACTG 185 will have entry CD4+ lymphocyte counts <200/mm3 or will have received ZDV for 6 months or more prior to their pregnancy.
+To ensure enrollment of women at highest risk of HIV transmission despite ZDV therapy and with a baseline control group transmission rate of at least 15 percent, at least 50 percent of women enrolling in ACTG 185 will have entry CD4+ lymphocyte counts $<200/\text{mm}^3$ or will have received ZDV for 6 months or more prior to their pregnancy.
 The rationale is the following: if 50 percent of the patients enrolled had CD4+ counts between 200-500/mm3 and received <6 months of ZDV therapy (similar to the ACTG 076 population), a transmission rate of 10 percent is anticipated.
-Based on the above discussion, the anticipated transmission rate in patients with CD4+ <200/mm3 and/or ZDV greater than or equal to 6 months would be approximately 20 percent or more.
-Thus, if at least 50 percent of women were at highest risk for transmission (low CD4+ count and/or longer duration ZDV), we anticipate a total control group transmission rate for at least 15 percent.
+Based on the above discussion, the anticipated transmission rate in patients with CD4+ $<200/\text{mm}^3$ and/or ZDV greater than or equal to 6 months would be approximately 20 percent or more.
+Thus, if at least 50 percent of women were at highest risk for transmission rate for at least 15 percent.
 With a sample size of 800 (400 per arm), there would be power adequate to detect a 50 percent treatment effect if the control group transmission rate was 15 percent.